tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 Werewolf.

-Apparently, he'd been sacrificed to the moon during his frat’s hazing ritual, gaining the ability to shift his flesh to a dog-like beast.
+Apparently, he'd been sacrificed during his frat’s hazing ritual, gaining the ability to shift his flesh to a dog-like beast.

 As well as adapting a liking for human flesh.

 There were two incidents with Will, and both of them ended in him cannibalizing at least three inmates.

 Nathaniel looked intrigued, but he kept his mouth shut.
 I was handed a fresh set of clothes to change into, before being shoved through the main doors.